amsoell/amsoell.com-source/content/blog/why-i-love-laravel.md

 }
 ```

-More than simply testing our user-facing pages, we can also use Laravel's built-in unit testing to make sure an API is working as expected:
+More than simply testing user-facing pages, I also use Laravel's built-in unit testing to make sure an API is working as expected:

 ```php
 class ApiTest extends TestCase {